appuio/techlab/labs/07_troubleshooting_ops.md

 OpenShift allows us to open remote shells into pods without installing SSH.

-Select a Pod using `oc get pods` and issue the following command:
+Select a pod using `oc get pods` and issue the following command:
 ```
 $ oc rsh [POD]
 ```